There are two ways to use LiteSpeed Cache for WordPress (LSCWP): with a LiteSpeed server, and without one.

 If you are not currently running a LiteSpeed Web Server with LSCache enabled, but you would like to use the caching features of the WordPress plugin, please contact your hosting provider.
 Ask them to switch you to LiteSpeed Web Server!
 If that is not an option, check out QUIC.cloud CDN, which gives you access to LSCWP caching, no matter what server your site uses on the backend.

-Using OpenLiteSpeed, commercial LiteSpeed products, LiteSpeed-powered hosting, or QUIC.cloud CDN allows you to use ALL of LSCWP's features.
+The rest of these instructions pertain to those who are using OpenLiteSpeed, commercial LiteSpeed products, LiteSpeed-powered hosting, or QUIC.cloud CDN.
+These options allow you to use ALL of LSCWP's features, including caching.

 It is possible to use multiple optimization plugins at once.
 Please see these instructions to learn how to do so safely.